jurgob/vonage-conversation-api-chat-examples/README.md

 npm run create_app APIKEY APISECRET
 ```

+this last command will create a [vonage application](https://developer.vonage.com/application/overview)
-this will save your application details in config/application.json
+and it will save your application details in config/application.json

 ### run it